Venture capital: Gender disparities

 In 2020, female-founded companies raised 2.8% of capital investment from venture capital, the highest amount recorded.
 Babson College's Diana Report found that the number of women partners in VC firms decreased from 10% in 1999 to 6% in 2014.
 The report also found that 97% of VC-funded businesses had male chief executives, and that businesses with all-male teams were more than four times as likely to receive VC funding compared to teams with at least one woman.
+However, analysis also shows tiny percentage of companies with women CEOs are receiving venture capital, these businesses are receiving approximately the same level of investment, and are just as likely to receive early- and late-stage funding, as those with men CEOs.
+Furthermore, there is evidence that they perform just as well as all-male firms once approved.

 Currently, about 3% of all venture capital is going to woman-led companies.
 More than 75% of VC firms in the US did not have any female venture capitalists at the time they were surveyed.
 It was found that a greater fraction of VC firms had never had a woman represent them on the board of one of their portfolio companies.
 For comparison, a UC Davis study focusing on large public companies in California found 49.5% with at least one female board seat.

 Geographical differences

 Venture capital, as an industry, originated in the United States, and American firms have traditionally been the largest participants in venture deals with the bulk of venture capital being deployed in American companies.
 However, increasingly, non-US venture investment is growing, and the number and size of non-US venture capitalists have been expanding.

 Venture capital has been used as a tool for economic development in a variety of developing regions.
 In many of these regions, with less developed financial sectors, venture capital plays a role in facilitating access to finance for small and medium enterprises (SMEs), which in most cases would not qualify for receiving bank loans.

-In the year of 2008, while VC funding were still majorly dominated by U.S. money ($28.8 billion invested in over 2550 deals in 2008), compared to international fund investments ($13.4 billion invested elsewhere), there has been an average 5% growth in the venture capital deals outside the US, mainly in China and Europe.
+In the year of 2008, while VC funding was still majorly dominated by U.S. money ($28.8 billion invested in over 2550 deals in 2008), compared to international fund investments ($13.4 billion invested elsewhere), there has been an average 5% growth in the venture capital deals outside the US, mainly in China and Europe.
 Geographical differences can be significant.
 For instance, in the UK, 4% of British investment goes to venture capital, compared to about 33% in the U.S.

 VC funding has been shown to be positively related to a country's individualistic culture.
 According to economist Jeffrey Funk, however, more than 90% of US startups valued over $1 billion lost money between 2019–2020 and return on investment from VC barely exceed return from public stock markets over the last 25 years.